 With multi-billion-dollar market capitalizations, USDT and USDC are the most popular stablecoins used today.
 But they are not the only ones.

 Binance has their own stablecoin (BUSD) and Dai (DAI) is an Ethereum-based one, designed to function specifically on those networks.
-Just like USDC and USDT, both of these coins will always equal $1, but that doesn’t mean they are completely interchangeable—the one you choose to purchase will depend on which blockchain and applications you wish to interact with.
+Just like USDC and USDT, both of these coins equal $1, but that doesn’t mean they are completely interchangeable—the one you choose to purchase will depend on which blockchain and applications you wish to interact with.

 What is USDT?

 USDT was first issued by Hong Kong-based Tether Limited in 2014 in order to bridge the gap between crypto and fiat.
 For the first time, Tether gave users access to a platform-agnostic, blockchain-based US Dollar that held many of the technical advantages of Bitcoin, Ethereum, and other crypto assets, with their high liquidity but none of their volatility.

 By tapping into the best of both worlds, Tether created a permissionless way to send crypto-dollars to anyone with speed, transparency, and low cost, opening up the use case of cryptocurrencies to remittances, payments, and more.